redeyed-vault/thespian/README.md

     yari

-If Yari is run with just the bare minimum arguments as shown above, a character will be generated using the previously mentioned default values where applicable and randomly generate those values that have no defined default values.
+If Yari is run with just the bare minimum arguments as shown above, a character will be generated using the previously mentioned default values where applicable and randomly generate those values that have no defined defaults.

+Here's a more complex example:

+    yari -race=Dragonborn -sex=Female -alignment=LG -klass=Paladin -level=10

+If you haven't already noticed, this would generate a 10th level female Dragonborn Paladin with a Lawful Good alignment.

 #### DISCLAIMER